ibm-cloud-docs/dns/ro-migration.md

 {: faq}
 {: support}

 If you want to have all your domains transferred to multiple accounts, ensure that all domains in your IBM account have the same registrant/owner email address.
-If you do not perform this step, domains are moved into independent retail accounts.
+If you do not complete this step, domains are moved into independent retail accounts.

 #### What if I don't want to move to Hover?
 {: #decline-move-hover}